d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 ### Out-of-class activity

-For this part of the activity we will focus on using `RStudio` and the provided `RScript` file to create graphs and calculate proportions from each group.
+For this part of the activity we will focus on using `RStudio` and the provided `R` script file to create graphs and calculate proportions from each group.

 #### Nightlight use and myopia
 In a study reported in Nature (1999, Vol. 399, pp. 113-114), a survey of 479 children found that those who had slept with a nightlight or in a fully lit room before the age of 2 had a higher incidence of nearsightedness (myopia) later in childhood.